mk270/whitakers-words/dictionary.md

 quadrupling the size of the list.

-2. Many Latin verb forms are subject to syncope, contracting the form for pronounciation.
+2. Many Latin verb forms are subject to syncope, contracting the form for pronunciation.
 In WORDS this is handled by a process.
-For the list another method must be used and the contracted words generated by modifing both stem and ending.
+For the list another method must be used and the contracted words generated by modifying both stem and ending.

 3. There are some common combined words in Latin in which the first part of the word is declined, followed by a fixed form.
-Unlike the enclitic situation, these forms are limited and should be generated seperately (quidam).
-Other qu- pronouns are handled seperately in WORDS and need special processing here also.
+Unlike the enclitic situation, these forms are limited and should be generated separately (quidam).
+Other qu- pronouns are handled separately in WORDS and need special processing here also.

 4. Uniques have not yet been added.
 This is a trivial